FREE SHIPPING FOR AUSSIE ORDERS OVER $110 & NZ ORDERS OVER $150 - WE SHIP TO US & CANADA

-In Australia, more than 5 million tonnes of food ends up in landfills every year, which is why we created The Swag range of reusable vegetable storage bags.
+In Australia, more than 5 million tonnes of food ends up in landfills every year, which is why we created The Swag range of reusable, plastic free, fully compostable, vegetable storage bags.
 There are lots of great ways to reduce your food wastage using our Swag bags.
 Here are three strategies that are simple and easy to use at home.

 1. Only buy what you need